 - Regular external financial and security audits

-Custody features multi-signature technology on offline, cold storage solutions, for the highest level of security.
+Custody features multi-signature technology on offline cold storage solutions for the highest level of security.
 The cost for using this service is 0.4% annualized based on all digital assets held in a custody account for all accounts under $1 million in assets.
 Accounts with more than $1 million must contact Gemini for pricing.
 There is also a $125 withdrawal fee.